February 1, 2023

 - 1 pound of ground beef

-- 1 bunch of green onions, sliced on the diagonal into 1 inch pieces
+- 1 bunch of green onions, sliced on the diagonal into 1-inch pieces

-- 1 tablespoon sesame seeds, optional garnish
+- 1 tablespoon of sesame seeds, optional garnish

-RED PEPPER FLAKES: You can substitute ½ teaspoon red chili pepper flakes for the chili paste.
+RED PEPPER FLAKES: You can substitute ½ teaspoon of red chili pepper flakes for the chili paste.
 You could also add dried chili peppers to the sauce for some color and extra spice.

 GINGER AND GARLIC: You can also swap out the ginger and garlic pastes for fresh ginger and finely minced garlic.
 However, it’s good to note that the pastes dissolve so quickly and blend with the other ingredients, particularly in quick-cooking dishes like this one.